Documentation Index

 }

-The randomness is verifiable using drand’s BLS12-381 signatures.
-Anyone can verify the randomness by checking that sha256(signature) == randomness using the public key.
+The randomness is verifiable off-chain using drand’s BLS12-381 signatures.
+Anyone can check that the signature is valid against drand’s public key, and that sha256(signature) == randomness, using a drand client library.

 Step 8: Run locally